House renovations plans for critique

 Related Discussions

-What are your home renovating plans for 2015?
+TELL US: What are your kitchen renovation plans for 2016?

 Comments (22)My kitchen refit starts 3 weeks today but won't be finished until next year when I have decided on the splash backs.
 This has been a project 2 years in the making due to several builders agreeing to do the work only to never hear from them again & also some very poor service from kitchen shops.
 Finally I have a builder on board who will move a doorway to accommodate the new position for my fridge freezer and fit a Second Nature kitchen in elm that is to replace an old cream shaker one.
 Most of the appliances are staying as they are newish but for the first time I will have a dishwasher, a wall mounted oven so I can see what is cooking & a Franke under mounted corner sink which was a brand new ebay bargain.
 I am switching from gas to a white induction hob that will hopefully fit seamlessly into white quartz countertops.
 I am so excited, all this in a 2.6m x 2.8m kitchen.
 I have also asked the countertop peeps to smooth off an additional piece of quartz to fit the sink aperture so I can use that as additional work space.
 I am boring my boyfriend with endlessly searching for the best deals on things and trying my luck haggling which is not usually like me but lots of fun!
 Good luck everyone with your projects; I look forward to seeing the 'after' pictures. alant1000 - I love your new kitchen, it looks fab!...See MoreFirst plan for our renovation - please critique